 What is it?

-Coconut water is commonly used as a beverage and as a solution for treating dehydration related to diarrhea or exercise.
-It is also tried for high blood pressure and to improve exercise performance.
+People commonly use coconut water as a beverage and as a solution for treating dehydration related to diarrhea or exercise.
+It’s also used for high blood pressure and athletic performance, but there is no good scientific evidence to support these uses.

 How effective is it?

-Special precautions & warnings:Pregnancy and breast-feeding: Not enough is known about the use of coconut water during pregnancy and breast-feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: Coconut water is commonly consumed as a drink.
+There isn't enough reliable information to know if coconut water is safe to use as medicine when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Cystic fibrosis: Cystic fibrosis can lower salt levels in the body.
-Some people with cystic fibrosis need to take fluids or pills to increase salt levels, especially sodium.
-Coconut water is not a good fluid to take to increase salt levels in people with cystic fibrosis.
-Coconut water might contain too little sodium and too much potassium.
+Some people with cystic fibrosis need to take fluids or pills to increase salt (sodium) levels.
+Coconut water doesn’t contain enough salt to increase salt levels in people with cystic fibrosis.
+Also, it might contain too much potassium.
 Don't drink coconut water as way to increase salt levels if you have cystic fibrosis.

 High levels of potassium in the blood: Coconut water contains high levels of potassium.
 Don't drink coconut water if you have high levels of potassium in the blood.

 Kidney problems: Coconut water contains high levels of potassium.
 Normally, potassium is excreted in the urine if blood levels get too high.
-However, this doesn't happen if kidneys are not working normally.
-Discuss your use of coconut water with your healthcare provider if you have kidney problems.
+But this doesn’t happen if the kidneys aren’t working normally.
+If you have kidney problems, talk to your healthcare provider before taking coconut water.

-Surgery: Coconut water might interfere with blood pressure control during and after surgery.
+Surgery: Coconut water might interfere with blood pressure and blood sugar control during and after surgery.
 Stop using coconut water at least two weeks before a scheduled surgery.

 Are there interactions with medications?